Beyond Nails: A Guide to Traditional Timber Frame Joinery

 Independent research backs the benefits.
 Wood products lock away carbon for the life of the structure; roughly half of wood’s dry weight is carbon, stored from the atmosphere.
 And organizations like FEMA note that well-detailed wood systems can dissipate energy thanks to their ductility, a key advantage for wind and seismic events.

+The structural integrity extends beyond simple longevity.
+When properly engineered, timber frames with mortise and tenon joints connections offer remarkable resilience.
+Heavy snow loads?
 The distributed load paths through multiple joints handle them well.
 High winds?
 The inherent flexibility in the joints allows the frame to absorb and dissipate forces rather than fighting them rigidly.

 Even seismic activity, a real concern here in Utah, poses less threat to timber frames than to many rigid systems.
 The natural “give” in traditional joinery creates survivability that inelastic construction cannot match.